jkroepke/helm-secrets/tests/README.md

 On Linux use your package manager to install gpg if it's not already installed.

 ### vault-cli (optional)
-The vault cli is only required to run the tests with the `HELM_SECRETS_DRIVER=vault` environment variable.
+The vault cli is only required to run the tests with the `HELM_SECRETS_BACKEND=vault` environment variable.

 You could download vault here: https://www.vaultproject.io/downloads